It Was Good Until It Wasn't: Critical reception

 Some reviews were more mixed.
 Hannah Mylrea of NME stated that the problem with the record is that "it loses sight of the sheer brilliance Kehlani has demonstrated on previous releases.
 The dark and sexy new songs shine their brightest when coated with a layer of [their] previous sparkle; which makes the artist's second album a fine but frustrating release."
 Ben Devlin of musicOMH stated that the album contains some filler songs, while noting the tracks "Can I" and "Lexii's Outro" as highlights.
 Devlin also directed praise towards Kehlani's songwriting and vocal performances.
 Exclaim!'s reviewer Veracia Ankrah opined that the album's drawback is the lack of cohesiveness within its storytelling.
 However, Ankrah noted the songs "Bad News", "Everybody Business" and "Open (Passionate)" as highlights on the record, stating that those tracks are "showcasing elements of Kehlani's strongest contributions to music thus far, and highlighting [their] ability to make vulnerability a strength."

-Reviewing in his Substack-published "Consumer Guide" column, Robert Christgau appreciated how Kehlani "conceives sex almost exclusively as pleasure rather than power, and as eros too—that is, love, which can hurt plenty emotionally but in physical form generally feels good", as well as the presence of clothes as a thematic device in the songs' narratives.
+Reviewing in his "Consumer Guide" column, Robert Christgau appreciated how Kehlani "conceives sex almost exclusively as pleasure rather than power, and as eros too—that is, love, which can hurt plenty emotionally but in physical form generally feels good", as well as the presence of clothes as a thematic device in the songs' narratives.
 In conclusion, he wrote, "I can't think of another album that more vividly respects and evokes not just the physical sensations of sexual love, which is rare enough, but the emotions those sensations entail and intensify in a woman who’d 'rather argue than sleep alone.'"